 In the episode Basic Genealogy Amber points out that Pierce is a hypocrite for saying who she can and can't have a relationship while having left Amber's mother for another women himself.

-Both Britta Perry and Shirley Bennett are the two more self-righteous members of the study group, Britta because she's the liberal Soapbox SadieGranola Girl and Shirley because she's the saccharine sweetHolier Than Thouborn-again Christian.
+Both Britta Perry and Shirley Bennett are the two more self-righteous members of the study group, Britta because she's the leftist Soapbox SadieGranola Girl and Shirley because she's the saccharine sweetHolier Than Thouborn-again Christian.
 While both are ultimately likeable and sympathetic people regardless, over the course of the series it's made quite clear that there's often a gulf between their perceptions of themselves and who they really are, and that both tend to use their respective beliefs more as a way of feeling superior over others than any other reason.

 A suicide cult leader is found murdered outside the compound with his dead followers inside.
 It turns out that he was a con man, and that this was not his first suicide cult.
 He was murdered by a devoted follower when she discovered him loading up the cult's collected possessions in preparation for fleeing.
 He'd planned to simply drug the followers so they'd wake up in the morning, but the follower went all the way but lacked the conviction to kill herself.

 In another episode we see a pimp giving a speech about breaking the bonds of slavery, where in the same episode the prostitutes are kidnapped, raped, emotionally and physically abused, branded as cattle, traded and "cattle rustled" and then either killed or thrown out on the street with no means to support themselves.

 In the serial "The Daemons", the Brigadier says he's planning to blast his way through a forcefield.
 Jo criticizes him for always thinking of blowing things up.
 The Doctor then berates Jo for not showing the Brigadier due respect - even though he's always saying the exact same thing.